(Updated 7th July 2020)

 This page is where you will find details of the online bridge sessions I am proposing to offer for the next few weeks while the coronavirus is keeping us all either in isolation or at a distance from each other.
 As we are all going to have a lot of time on our hands, there has never been a better time to play and brush up your game.
 With our help in some cases, many of you have now experienced at least one session of online bridge and most of you new to it seem to be loving it, although there is obviously less friendly social interaction than at our sessions in Wytham.
 They will be coming back (twice a week in future) as soon as government restrictions allow.

-Following feedback about the sessions we have organised so far, I am proposing to make the following changes, effective from this coming week.
-I will be continuing the regular Monday morning topic seminars (two hours with presentation slides and direct Q and A participation via Zoom).
-You can book a place for up to six weeks ahead by following this link.
+The week now looks like this.
+I am running a regular Monday morning topic seminars (two hours with presentation slides and direct Q and A participation via Zoom).
 The topics for the coming weeks can be found on the seminars page.
-On April 13th the topic will be Showing your shape (including discussion of reverses).

-The other great advantage of this arrangement is that it will enable me to visit each table more often to offer advice and supervision.
-I can for example arrange to visit each table in turn for 10 or 15 minutes each time, either to watch the current play or to answer questions about hands played earlier at our table.
-I am confident that this will work considerably better and make it much more enjoyable for everyone involved.
-We will continue to allocate all comers to tables of roughly equal ability and experience.
-It means that you do not always have to play with the same group, though you are free to do so.
+The great advantage of this arrangement is that it enables me to visit each table more often to offer advice and supervision.
+I typically visit each table in turn for 10 or 15 minutes, either to watch the current play or to answer questions about hands played earlier at our table.
+I will continue to allocate all comers to tables of roughly equal ability and experience.
+It means that you do not always have to play with the same group, although you are free to do so.

-The booking page link for these Tuesday morning sessions is here.
-If you have trouble with paying by Eventbrite (as some of you have been having), you can also pay by bank transfer, but please make sure you do so 12 hours in advance with the date clearly stated.
+To book your place you can pay by using the payment button in the sidebar to this page.
+In the case of difficulty you can also pay by bank transfer, but please make sure you do so 12 hours in advance with the date clearly stated.
 Please let me know if there is someone you are expecting or hoping to play with.
-In order to make this work for everyone, I am going to have to be fairly strict about insisting on advance booking, so I can make sure the numbers are working.
+In order to make this work for everyone, I normally cut off booking on Monday evenings, so as to be sure that the numbers are working.

 To keep it as simple as possible I am proposing a simple tariff for any sessions you book, as follows, per player.
 Monday topic seminars: £20 each.
 Tuesday mornings (“Wytham online”) £15.
-Small group sessions £15 for 60 minutes and £20 for 90 minutes.
+Small group sessions £18 for 60 minutes and £25 for 90 minutes.
 Anything longer: by negotiation.
 Experience suggests that most of you find 90 minutes about the most you want to spend on direct supervision before your concentration goes, but there is nothing to stop you playing on with your table without supervision either before or after my involvement.
 That way you get both some uninterrupted play and some tuition.
 It also means I can help a greater number of different groups each week.
-Some evenings may also be possible.
 To minimise the time I have to spend checking payments it would be helpful if you could pay in advance as soon as your booking is confirmed.

 Introduction to BBO